Autism Spectrum disorder diagnoses numbers

-According to the CDC, 1 in 68 people have ASD.
+According to the CDC, 1 in 59 people have ASD.
 Autism and Asperger’s Syndrome are more likely to be diagnosed in boys.
-Due to this disparity more attention is paid to the way ASD presents itself among males.
+Due to this disparity, more attention is paid to the way ASD presents itself among males.
 Most studies concentrate on boys with ASD.
-Even the diagnostic criteria is highly dependent on studies primarily involving boys.
+Even the diagnostic criteria are highly dependent on studies primarily involving boys.

 In light of this, I would like to pose a question.
 How can we accurately determine how many girls have autism?
 If we can’t identify females with ASD, how can we empower them?